 This is the title of the person, Henry Charles Brougham, to whom Boaz dedicated his publication:

 The Laws Of Bridge And A Guide To The Game By "Boaz" And How To Play Bridge By "Badsworth", 1895-1905, Publisher: Thomas de la Rue & Co.
 Ltd., Bunhill Row, London, England, ISBN: B0008B80J

-Note: The picture is of the publication's Sixth Edition printed in 1899.
+Note: Google presents online two pictures of the publication's Sixth Edition printed in the year 1899.
 The title of this publication indicates or allows the conclusion that Boaz and Badsworth are two authors.
-The source for these two pictures is the digitlized version by Google, which sub-heads the copy with By Boaz, pseud. van Allan Lindsay Lister Badsworth, pseud Boaz, "Badsworth".
+The source for these two pictures is the digitalized version by Google, which sub-heads the copy with By Boaz, pseud. van Allan Lindsay Lister Badsworth, pseud Boaz, "Badsworth".

 The first Baron Brougham and Vaux was Henry Brougham, born 1778 and died in May 1868 in Cannes, France, at the age of 89 years.

 The second Baron Brougham and Vaux was William Brougham, born 1795 and died 1886.